macjustice/gitlab-presentation/presentation.md

 ^ After considering some alternatives, such as GitHub Enterprise and Atlassian's BitBucket/JIRA/Bamboo stack, we settled on GitLab, largely because it was free and the employee doing the selection was a Ruby guy, and GL is built on Rails.
 Not the most rigorous of selection criteria, but it's been a great choice for us.
 We run GitLab Enterprise Edition on a VM in our VMware cluster, only recently upgrading from the free Community Edition

 ---
-# General Info
+# GitLab Administration
-- Open Source
+- Open Source :free::beer:, :free::loudspeaker:
 - Gitlab.com
   - Personal public and private repos
   - "Free forever"
   - Where the sausage gets made

 ---
-# General Info
+# GitLab Administration
 ## Self Hosted Pricing Tiers
 - Community Edition (CE) - Free, community support, fully featured
 - Enterprise Edition Starter (EES) - $40/user/year, next business day support, extra features